phel-lang/phel-lang/doc/content/documentation/configuration.md

 These configuration options are used for the Phel export command that is described in the [PHP Interop](php-interop/#calling-phel-functions-from-php) chapter.
 Currently, the export command requires three options:

-- `directories`: Defines a list of directories in wihch the export command should search for export functions.
+- `directories`: Defines a list of directories in which the export command should search for export functions.
 - `namespace-prefix`: Defines a namespace prefix for all generated PHP classes.
-- `target-directory`: Defines the directory where the generetade PHP classes are stored.
+- `target-directory`: Defines the directory where the generated PHP classes are stored.

 ## Phel Composer Plugin